shtooney/LightningExperience/README.md

-# LightningExperience - helpful for Lightning Experience & etc
+LightningExperience - for Lightning Experience & etc